VIVxID/aptostat_gather/README.md

 Aptostat_gather relies on the database schema which is used in Aptostat_api, and uses the same Propel object models.
 Follow the instructions in Apostat_api for setting up propel.
 Then update collectReports with the proper path.

-Install memcached and its php-extension and set it up as a local service on port 11211 (default).
+Install memcached and its php-extension.
+Gather is set to use memcached's default config - localhost on port 11211.

 Run collectReports.php, fetchLive.php, fetchUptime.php and builder.php->populate.sql as crontabs.
 We recommend 1-minute intervals for
 collectReports and fetchLive, five minutes for builder&&populate and 30-60 minutes for fetchUptime.